Cédric Collet

-Cédric Collet (born 7 March 1984 in Brétigny-sur-Orge, Essonne) is a French football (soccer) midfielder who currently plays for US Créteil-Lusitanos.
+Cédric Collet (born 7 March 1984) is a French association football midfielder who currently plays for US Créteil-Lusitanos.
 Collet previously played for Standard Liège in Belgium and S.C.
 Beira-Mar in Portugal.

 International career

 Collet made his debut for Guadeloupe in an October 2008 Caribbean Cup match against the Cayman Islands.
 He scored in his second game against Grenada.